-Since people fleeing from Ukraine are exempted from any passport holding requirements, in theory they may move freely within the territory.
-In order to facilitate mobility to other European countries, the Federal governments instructs the local immigration authorities to award travel documents to Ukrainian nationals where their identity can be established through other means.
-Third country nationals shall contact the embassies of their home countries in Germany if that is not considered unreasonable.
-What is considered unreasonable is not conclusively defined or listed in the law but must be determined based on the facts of the individual case.
-The burden of proof lies with the third country national.
-However, the German authorities need to inform third country nationals about the extent of proofs third country nationals need to provide and the necessary steps to be taken by third country nationals.
-Examples for cases where contacting the embassies of their home countries have been considered unreasonable include inter alia: possible threats to family members who remained in the home country by authorities of the third country; if the embassy requires declarations of 'repentance' and 'voluntary return' and if the visit to the embassy and the application for a passport exceed the financial means of third country nationals and cannot be covered otherwise.
+extent of proofs third country nationals need to provide and the necessary steps to be taken by third country nationals.69 Examples for cases where contacting the embassies of their home countries have been considered unreasonable include inter alia: possible threats to family members who remained in the home country by authorities of the third country; if the embassy requires declarations of 'repentance' and 'voluntary return' and if the visit to the embassy and the application for a passport exceed the financial means of third country nationals and cannot be covered otherwise.70

-During the assessment of the eligibility criteria for temporary protection, applicants for temporary protection are obliged to reside in the municipality to which they have been allocated.53 Following Section 24 (3) Residence Act applicants are allocated throughout Germany according to the "Köngissteiner Schlüssel".54 In contrast to the distribution of applicants for international protection, for applicants for temporary protection the place of residence of extended family members is taken into account in the distribution process.55 In order to adequately respond to the amended distribution criteria the Federal Office for Migration and Refugees designed a new platform, through which the distribution of people who fled Ukraine is managed.56
+During the assessment of the eligibility criteria for temporary protection, applicants for temporary protection are obliged to reside in the municipality to which they have been allocated.
+Following Section 24 (3) Residence Act applicants are allocated throughout Germany according to the "Köngisteiner Schlüssel".
+In contrast to the distribution of applicants for international protection, for applicants for temporary protection the place of residence of extended family members is taken into account in the distribution process.
+In order to adequately respond to the amended distribution criteria the Federal Office for Migration and Refugees designed a new platform (named FREE), through which the distribution of people who fled Ukraine is managed.
+This system is completely independent from the distribution system for applicants of international protection (EASY) and should - according to the Federal Agency of Migration and Refugees - enable faster and uncomplicated proceedings.
+However, bigger cities such as Berlin and Hamburg record a higher number of people from Ukraine and demand a change in the distribution system.